 Yesterday, at the Surrey Naked Stage production Noel Coward in Two Keys, I saw him in a new light.
 The first play was standard comic fare.
 Then came A Song at Twilight.
 Serious and dramatic, Coward's final play brought the audience to its feet in a storm of applause.

 The readings were done by four actors on four chairs.
 Except in pairs when speaking, they kept their backs to the audience.
-Conveying the story through facial expression and voice, they used no props and never rose from their chairs.
+Conveying the story through facial expression and voice, they used no props and never rose from their seats.

 It's amazing how the human mind is primed for narrative.
 The most minimal cues of voice and words are all we need to enter the rich world of story.
 Feeling with the actors, we can laugh and cry, shake our heads and sigh.